-This command records the ID of the breakpoint in a new debugger variable, n, where n is a number.
+This command records the ID of the breakpoint in a new debugger variable, <n>, where <n> is a number.
 You can use this variable, in a script, to delete or modify the breakpoint behavior.
-If \$n\$ is the last or second-to-last debugger variable, then you can also access the ID using \$ or \$\$, respectively.
+If <n> is the last or second-to-last debugger variable, then you can also access the ID using or , respectively.

 The number of hardware breakpoints are usually limited.
-If you run out of hardware breakpoints, then delete or disable one that you no longer use. - Note - Breakpoints that are set within a shared object or kernel module become pending when the shared object or kernel module is unloaded.
-You can use info breakpoints capabilities to display a list of parameters that you can use with breakpoint commands for the current connection.
+If you run out of hardware breakpoints, then delete or disable one that you no longer use.